camfort/fortran-src/README.md

   -B                      --bblocks                        analyse basic blocks -S                      --supergraph                     analyse super graph of basic blocks -r                      --reprint                        Parse and output using pretty printer
-                          --dot                            output graphs in GraphViz DOT format --dump-mod-file                  dump the information contained within mod files -I DIR                  --include-dir=DIR                directory to search for precompiled 'mod files' -c                      --compile                        compile an .fsmod file from the input --show-block-numbers[=LINE-NUM]  Show the corresponding AST-block identifier number next to every line of code.
+                          --split-long                     when using pretty printer, split long lines via continuations --dot                            output graphs in GraphViz DOT format --dump-mod-file                  dump the information contained within mod files -C[CPP-OPTS]            --cpp[=CPP-OPTS]                 run the C Pre Processor on the Fortran files first -I DIR                  --include-dir=DIR                directory to search for precompiled 'mod files' -c                      --summarise, --compile-mod       build an .fsmod file from the input -o FILE                 --output-file=FILE               name of output file (e.g. name of generated fsmod file) --make-mods, --make              determine dependency order of modules and automatically build .fsmod files
+                          --show-make-graph                dump a graph showing the build structure of modules --show-make-list                 dump a list of files in build dependency order (topological sort from the dependency graph)
+                          --show-block-numbers[=LINE-NUM]  Show the corresponding AST-block identifier number next to every line of code.
                           --show-flows-to=AST-BLOCK-ID     dump a graph showing flows-to information from the given AST-block ID; prefix with 's' for supergraph
                           --show-flows-from=AST-BLOCK-ID   dump a graph showing flows-from information from the given AST-block ID; prefix with 's' for supergraph